peregrineshahin/Approvers/approvers.md

 left all commits and branches intact for historical reference when switching from a private to a public repository.
 Most functional commits on the `main` branch include descriptions with the result of associated SPRT tests.

-This was achived using the [OpenBench](https://github.com/AndyGrant/OpenBench), an open source chess testing framework, developed by @agethereal.
+Before merging teams, I had my own private local instance of [OpenBench](https://github.com/AndyGrant/OpenBench) up and running, a generic open source chess testing framework, developed by @agethereal, this made it easier to get started rather than debating whether to use [Fishtest](https://github.com/official-stockfish/fishtest) while both can do the job.
+Once we joined forces, this setup played a key role in helping us develop and refine the engine together.

 \* In comparison, `Fix the bugs?` reported ~38M games.